Pastor Able’s Testimony

 I was born into a Catholic family, and my father had three wives, my mother was the last wife.
 My father had a total of 19 children.
 He was not able to take us to school; that is why I worked to get funds to continue going to school.
 I accepted the Lord when I was 17 years old.
 What led to my salvation was seeking help for my sickness.
 My father, who has family spirits and is the worship leader, had made some errors, and the punishment was on all of his family members by the spirits.
 The sickness was a result of the family spirit’s dissatisfaction with our worship and sacrifices but even worse to me since I was selected to head the family shrine in case my father died.

-One of my friends Buhooro Alex visited me and as we talked, he told me about the church he attends (God’s Embassy, in Katobo) and he invited me to visit.
+One of my friends, Buhooro Alex, visited me, and as we talked, he told me about the church he attends (God’s Embassy in Katobo), and he invited me to visit.
 When I did, I liked the church and the programs they had.
 I decided to keep attending.
-In 2016 while still attending God’s Embassy Katobo, I recommitted my life to Christ.
+In 2016, while still attending God’s Embassy Katobo, I recommitted my life to Christ.
 The constant teaching of the Word of God has transformed me and has helped me to stand in faith even up to this day.
 I then joined different ministries to serve, I mainly served as an usher, but also sometimes in the choir playing the jazz drums.
 When an opportunity came up to do ministry in Kikarara village, I was happy to join Pastor Bryan Warugaba in planting a church.

 The people welcomed the gospel message, and a church was planted.
 Pastor Bryan moved to Kikarara, and I joined him and moved too.
 I continued visiting the area and evangelizing in the community.
 I traveled to a village named Garuka, which is 2 hours from Kikarara on foot.
-The people are so desolated, but once they started listening to God’s word, the people began gathering to hear more of the good news of Jesus Christ.
+The people were so desolated, but once they started listening to God’s word, the people began gathering to hear more of the good news of Jesus Christ.
 I served as a pastor’s assistant for two years and led the Garuka fellowship for over a year now.

 I am so grateful to God for the opportunity to pastor in Garuka Village.
 I am also thankful for God’s Embassy and White Field Ministries for the opportunity to serve Him and His people and for supporting my family in all ways- through prayers and finances.

-Recent Ministry:
+On-going Ministry:

 In Sunday school, children learn the Word of God through Bible stories.
 They memorize Bible verses and present them in the church Sunday service.
 The children’s choir, Young Ambassadors, learns songs they present in the Sunday service.
 They practice every Saturday from 4 – 6:30 p.m.

-We see God at work through the life of Julius, 46, who is married with three children ages 10 to 15.
+We see God at work through the life of Julius who is married with three children ages 10 to 15.
 He is a resident of Garuka and has been struggling to walk on foot and carry on his head the foodstuffs and vegetables he sells in different markets.
 The Lord has helped him work and save, and this month, he bought a motorcycle to help transport his food to the market.
 He also bought land to help his family grow food.
 His and his family’s lives have been improving ever since he accepted Jesus Christ his life and joined us at church.

-Promise is a single mother of a six-year-old and a resident of Garuka who surrendered her life to Christ this month.
+Promise is a single mother of a six-year-old and a resident of Garuka who surrendered her life to Christ.
 During home visits, we met her drunk in her home.
 We shared the Word of God with her, and she became interested in hearing more.
 We invited her to visit us at church.
 After the church service, she asked to receive Christ, and we led her into confessing Jesus Christ in her life.
 We praise the Lord for bringing her and saving her.

 We saw God deliver Brenda, daughter of Allen, from an evil spirit that had made her epileptic for over six years.
 Allen is married, but her husband works in Kampala and is rarely at home except for holiday times; this left Allen to raise their children alone.
 She tried to have her daughter Brenda get well by taking her to witch doctors, but all to no help.
 When Allen gave her life to Christ and joined us, she would leave epileptic Brenda at home and come to church because she had been told that epilepsy is contagious and a disgrace.
-But one day, Allen came home from church and found Brendah still coiled and foaming in an attack that was so severe and about to take her life.
+But one day, Allen came home from church and found Brenda still coiled and foaming in an attack that was so severe and about to take her life.
 Allen called us, we prayed for Brenda, the Lord delivered her, and the evil spirit left her.
 Brenda has not had an attack since.
 Allen brought Brenda to church to give thanks to God for delivering her child from such a sickness.
 All glory and honor belong to God, who has done great things for this family.

 Susan, age 43, a single mother living in a rented house in the Garuka trading center, gave her life to Christ.
 We met her in the trading center while visiting homes to share the Gospel.
 She was drunk and tired, but she showed interest in knowing more.
 We invited her to visit us one Sunday at church and thank God because, by the time she came to church, she had already decided to give her life to Christ.
 We led her in a prayer to surrender her life to the Lord and pray that the Lord strengthens her walk of faith in Him.

 We have seen God’s healing hand in the life of Sympathy, two years old.
 He is a son of Dorothy who resides in Garuka.
 He has been very ill for a long time, and at one point Dorothy decided to take her son to Nyakibale Referral Hospital for treatment.
 The tests they ran did not show any sickness but because the boy was wasting away, the doctors opted to admit him, and he was in the hospital for four days.
 The situation did not improve, so the doctors discharged him and told Dorothy to try other means.
 When the doctors tell you to try other means, they recommend trying witchcraft because if they scientifically cannot find the sickness, they refer a person to try the spiritual realm.
 Dorothy had spent a lot of money at the hospital, so she decided to keep her child at home.
 We found Dorothy in her home when we visited; we primarily visited her since she had not been at the church for some time.
 We encouraged her with the Word of God and prayed with her for her son.
 She came to church this month to give thanks to God for healing her son.
 The Lord heard our prayers and healed her son.
 Now he is well and healthy.
-Our God indeed is a healing God, and we give him all the glory.
+Our God, indeed, is a healing God, and we give him all the glory.

 We praise God for increasing our numbers; this month we baptized four people.
 We thank God for His provision, and we continue to believe that He will provide for our current needs.
 Our church structure and walls are now complete.
 We are praying that God will provide and allow us to install the church windows and doors.